marcofugaro/three-projected-material/README.md

 const material = new ProjectedMaterial({
   camera, // the camera that acts as a projector texture, // the texture being projected
-  color: '#cccccc', // the color of the object if it's not projected on
+  color: '#ccc', // the color of the object if it's not projected on
   textureScale: 0.8, // scale down the texture a bit
   cover: true, // enable background-size: cover behaviour, by default it's like background-size: contain })